tocco/tocco-docs/framework/architecture/businessunit/hierarchical-business-units.rst

 Hierarchical business units can be used to restrict read- and write-access for specified entity models in a hierarchical business unit structure.
 How the read/write access is restricted is defined by the chosen strategy.
 There are two different strategies available. `hierarchical` and `self`.
-It is possible to choose different strategies for the read access and the write access for a single entity model.
+It is possible to choose different strategies for the read access and the write access for any entity model.

 **hierarchical** - With the hierarchical strategy the read/write access is restricted to entities in the current business unit and all child business units.